Normalization for planar string diagrams and a quadratic equivalence algorithm

 \begin{proof} First, consider the highest level $h_0$ where $f$ occurs.
 All spots in $f$ at $h_0$ are not connected to any spot at the higher level, so their neighbouring places are all connected to the morphism above.
 Let $c$ be their common component.
 For any further level $h$ we prove the result by induction.
 Consider the first and last spots $s_{h,k}$, $s_{h,k'}$ which belong to $f$ at level $h$.
 We show that $p_{h,k-1}$ belongs to $c$.
 Showing that so does $p_{h,k'}$ is similar.
 Let $s_{h-1,k_0}$ be the leftmost spot neighboured by $s_{h,k}$ at level $h-1$.
 If $s_{h-1}$ is the first spot $s_{h,k_0}$ in $f$ at $h-1$, then by induction $p_{h-1,k_0-1}$ belongs to $c$ and is connected to $p_{h,k-1}$, so $p_{h,k-1}$ belongs to $c$.
 Otherwise, let $s_{h-1,i_1}, \dots, s_{h-1,i_p}$ be the spots in $f$ to the left of $s_{h-1,k_0}$.
 We can apply Lemma~\ref{lemma:connected-above} to $s_{h-1,i_p}$ and obtain that $p_{h-1,i_p}$ and $p_{h-1,k_0-1}$ are connected.
 Furthermore, the $s_{h-1,i_1}, \dots s_{h-1,i_p}$ are not neighbours of any spots at level $h$, so the edges separating them are all connected to the same vertex between $h$ and $h-1$.
 So $p_{h-1,i_p}$ and $p_{h-1,i_1-1}$ are neighbours, and finally $p_{h-1,k_0 -1}$ and $p_{h-1,i_1-1}$ are connected.
 By induction, $p_{h-1,i_1-1}$ belongs to $c$, so so does $p_{h-1,k_0-1}$. \end{proof}

-\begin{definition} Given a face $f$, a spot $s \in f$ is maximal if it is at the highest level where spots of $f$ occur.
-Similarly, it is minimal if it is at the lowest level where spots of $f$ occur. \end{definition}
+\begin{defi} Given a face $f$, a spot $s \in f$ is maximal if it is at the highest level where spots of $f$ occur.
+Similarly, it is minimal if it is at the lowest level where spots of $f$ occur. \end{defi}

 Note that a face can have multiple maximal or minimal spots.